 Chris is building Rowbot's relationships with ag retailers and growers, as well as state and local officials interested in increasing adoption of best management practices.
 His past experience in venture capital and business consulting has played a key role in developing Rowbot's aggressive plan for transforming large-scale agriculture.
 Chris co-founded a successful American-made furniture company, Rapson-Inc. Chris is a Phi Beta Kappa graduate of the University of Kansas and holds an MBA from the University of Minnesota.

-John Bares, CEO of Rowbot's Strategic Partner, Carnegie Robotics
+John Bares, Founder of Rowbot's Strategic Partner, Carnegie Robotics

-John's team at Carnegie Robotics is a strategic partner of Rowbot's, helping with early development of our robotic platform and autonomy technology.
-John brings a wealth of robotics expertise to the challenge from years as a member of the research faculty at Carnegie Mellon University, including leading the National Robotics Engineering Center (NREC) for 13 years before launching Carnegie Robotics.
+The team at Carnegie Robotics is a strategic partner of Rowbot's, helping with early development of our robotic platform and autonomy technology.
+John has brought a wealth of robotics expertise to the challenge from years as a member of the research faculty at Carnegie Mellon University, including leading the National Robotics Engineering Center (NREC) for 13 years before launching Carnegie Robotics.
 John hold B.S., M.S., and Ph.D. degrees from Carnegie Mellon.

 Charlie Bares, Head of Grower Advisory Board